What does 60-Day Notice for an Apartment Mean?

 Generally, you must provide this notice in writing.

-Check your lease for specifics but generally, the notice must be in writing sent via U.S. certified mail.
+Check your lease for specifics on notice provisions but generally, the notice must be in writing sent via U.S. certified mail.

 Practically speaking, while not necessarily required, you should call the landlord as well and let them know you will be following up with a certified letter in the mail.